• Proposed

 Clavariadelphus occidentalis was described by Methven (1989), from a collection made in Yuba County, California, USA.
 Prior to this, the western North American species went by the misapplied name Clavariadelphus pistillaris.

-Unpublished sequence data suggest multiple species going by the name C. occidentalis.
-(See Clements 2018, https://mushroomobserver.org/330896).
+Unpublished sequence data suggest multiple species going by the name C. occidentalis (see Clements 2018).

 Geographic range

-Widespread in western North America, from southeast Alaska, south to southern California, east to the Rocky Mountains.
+This species is widespread in western North America, from southeast Alaska, south to southern California, east to the Rocky Mountains.
+It is also reported from Mexico and Honduras.
+Records from eastern United States likely refer to a different species.

 Population and Trends